-Meanwhile, Jack Peers, a native of England, was earning his bachelor’s degree from the University of Liverpool.
-After that, Jack worked as a civil engineer for five years, mainly in structural design.
+Jack Peers, a native of England, earned his bachelor’s degree from the University of Liverpool.
+After completing his degree, Jack worked as a civil engineer for five years, mainly in structural design.
 Jack’s hands-on work experience opened his eyes to the social implications of his work.
 Impassioned to make a positive impact on the communities he served through his work, Jack attended the University of Birmingham to earn his master’s degree in transportation planning and environmental design.
 After obtaining his master’s degree, Jack accepted a position in Research and Development at the Greater London Council.
 During this time, Jack designed transportation solutions throughout Europe and Yugoslavia before moving to Washington D.C. in 1971.